 Brief: The KC-10 is a multirole tanker/transport capable of aeromedical evacuation, based on the McDonnell Douglas DC-10-30CF.
 The aircraft is USAF's largest air-refueling aircraft.
 It is simultaneously capable of tanker and cargo roles, enabling it to support worldwide fighter deployments.
 The aircraft employs an advanced aerial refueling boom and hose/ drogue system allowing it to refuel a wide variety of U.S. and allied aircraft, including the CV-22 tilt-rotor, within the same mission.
-The air-refueling operator's station recessed into the aft fuselage.
+The aircraft has three large fuel tanks under the cargo floor and an air-refueling operator's station recessed into the aft fuselage.
 It is also refuelable by boom-equipped tankers.
 Ongoing mods include modernized navigation, surveillance, and air traffic management (CNS/ATM) to bring the fleet into compliance with FAA mandates, and advanced Mode 5 IFF.
 The fleet amassed more than 2.3 million flying hours before the first three tankers retired in 2020.
 Congress prevented USAF from making drastic KC-10 cuts last year citing capacity concerns with delays to the KC-46 program, but removed limitations for FY22.
 AMC shed eight airframes last year and aims to accelerate to retiring 14 aircraft this year, proposing a new "roadmap" to reinvest in KC-46 and future capabilities through the planned divestiture of the fleet in 2024.